 We’ll also try to situate our own Masters program within that larger field, and, ultimately, give you some tools to help you to orient yourself within the field and chart a path through the program.
 Considering your own intellectual autobiography (see p.
 4) will give you an opportunity to ask yourself some questions about how you’ve gotten where you are, and where you’re going.
 We’ll begin by looking at some sources for research and creative inspiration.
 Alan Fletcher, in The Art of Looking Sideways, demonstrates how improvisation, change, imagination, creativity, and our own identities conspire to generate ideas.
-You may already have plenty of inspiration – but, again, part of being a graduate student is knowing how to channel that energy, how to make your interests match the field’s needs.
+You may already have plenty of inspiration – but, again, part of being a graduate student is knowing how to channel that energy, how to make your interests match the field’s, or the world’s, needs.

 One prime source of inspiration is our personal experience.
 Colin Robson (2002), author of Real World Research, calls this “starting where you are” (p.
 49).
 Lindlof and Taylor (2002) say that “we problematize experience by noticing gaps and dislocations in our own explanations” of particular things or happenings (p.
 74).
 “We might sense an incongruity, an irony, a contradiction, an ambiguity, or a mystery in a situation.”
 Why is the Hometown Times inconsistent in its coverage of foreign policy?
 Or, why is this huge media conglomerate releasing so many films espousing radical left-wing politics?